wwsean08/snow-report-server/README.md

 snow-report-server
 ==================
-The server which snow-report-glass contacts for sno reports.
+The server which snow-report-glass contacts for snow reports.